 While most fast food is unhealthy, many restaurants have added some alternatives to their menu to promote a healthier lifestyle.
 For example, some places now offer fruit cups instead of French fries or milk instead of soda.
 Even if there are limited options for healthy choices, there are still some measures you can take to help make your meal less of a health risk.

 - Read the descriptions of the food item before ordering.
-If the description says something is deep-fried, batter-dipped, breaded or covered in sauce, it is probably not the healthiest option available.
+If the description says something is deep-fried, batter-dipped, breaded or covered in sauce, it’s probably not the healthiest option available.
 Try something grilled, something lean or something with vegetables instead.

 - Leave off extra condiments or other “dressings.”
 Fast food restaurants often add special sauces to their food to enhance flavor.
 However, these sauces are usually high in calories and packed with fat.
 Ask for sauce to be left off or on the side so you can control the quantity.